Last Updated: June 28, 2022

 Dromiceiomimus means emu mimic because of how much it looked like an emu.
 This dinosaur is a large theropod that grew to up three and a half meters in length and 100 kilograms in weight.

 Due to its horny beak, it’s been speculated that the Dromiceiomimus’ diet consisted of plants, insects, and smaller animals too.
 It stood on its strong legs to live in the Late Cretaceous period about 74 to 70 million years ago.

 First thought to be a Struthiomimus because of a cranial specimen from Canada, the Dromiceiomimus was given its own distinction due to anatomical differences from the former.
 The humerus of the Dromiceiomimus was shorter than the scapula; the ulna was approximately 70% of its femoral length.
-The preacetabular process, tibia, metatarsus was and pedal digit III were also longer compared to the femur.
+The preacetabular process, tibia, metatarsus, and pedal digit III were also longer compared to the femur.

-Despite difference from the Struthiomimus, it is said that the Dromiceiomimus still resembled the ostrich by quite a bit; without the thick later of feathers – although whether or not it did have feathers is still unsolved today.
+Despite its difference from the Struthiomimus, it is said that the Dromiceiomimus still resembled the ostrich by quite a bit; without the thick later of feathers – although whether or not it did have feathers is still unsolved today.

-The Dromiceiomimus’ much larger cousin is the Nothronychus, a large theropod that lived in prehistoric USA in the Late Cretaceous 94 to 89 million years ago.
+The Dromiceiomimus’ much larger cousin is the Nothronychus, a large theropod that lived in the prehistoric USA in the Late Cretaceous 94 to 89 million years ago.
 It has been suggested, through a partial skill and postcranium and the examination of the specimens that for some reason, this dino evolved from being a carnivore into a herbivore somewhere down the line.

 Standing at over five meters, the Nothronychus is a particularly interesting dinosaur as its relatives’ remains, the therizinosaurs, were mostly found almost exclusively in China and Mongolia.
 The Nothronychus remain is also known to be one of the most complete fossils despite missing a skull.